Budgeting in Project Management

 3. Bottom-up estimating: Calculating estimates based on individual tasks and project activities.
 This provides a detailed outlook of estimation in terms of the project, part by part.

-4. Expert judgment: Industry experts, seniors and subject advisors are hired to provide insight into past projects and market foray information.
-Multiple expert and diligent opinions help in better planning of a strong budget.
+4. Expert judgment: Industry experts, seniors, and subject advisors are hired to provide insight into past projects and market foray information.
+Multiple experts and diligent opinions help in better planning of a strong budget.

 Steps to Create a Project Budget